Lam Ngai Kai

 Lam Ngai Kai (藍乃才), a.k.a.
-Nam Lai Choi, Nam Nai Choi, Simon Nam (born 1953), is a Hong Kong-based cinematographer and film director.
+Lam Nai Choi, Nam Nai Choi, Simon Nam (born 1953), is a Hong Kong–based cinematographer and film director.
 In the West he is mainly known for his overtly violent movie Story of Ricky.

 Film career

 Lam joined the Shaw Brothers studio at a young age as a junior worker.
 Years later he was promoted to the camera department as focus puller.
 From that position he moved up to become a cinematographer.
-As a cinematographer he worked with a number of renowned directors, mainly with Sun Chung with whom he worked on films such as The Drug Connection (1976), Big Bad Sis (1976), The Proud Youth (1978) or The Avenging Eagle (1978).
+As a cinematographer he worked with a number of renowned directors, mainly with Sun Chung with whom he worked on films such as The Drug Connection (1976), Big Bad Sis (1976), The Proud Youth (1978) and The Avenging Eagle (1978).
 Lam worked as a cinematographer for seven years and was regarded as one of the best of his trade at the Shaw Brothers studio.
 Despite the encouragement of the studio, as well as the persuasion of such landmark talent as Tsui Hark and Sammo Hung, Lam has refused to become a director until star actor Danny Lee invited him to co-direct One Way Only (1981), which became the first directorial work for each of them.